-If the number of dependent variables is more than one for other configurations of dependent variables, like multiple networks or a network with multiple behaviors, the same cross-lagged principle is used: for wave $m \in \{2,\ldots,M\}$ , the dependent variable is taken as observed in wave m and all explanatory ('independent') variables as observed in wave m-1.
+If the number of dependent variables is more than one for other configurations of dependent variables, like multiple networks or a network with multiple behaviors, the same cross-lagged principle is used: for wave $m \in \{2, ..., M\}$ , the dependent variable is taken as observed in wave mand all explanatory ('independent') variables as observed in wave m - 1.

-In the C++ code, (18) is the function evaluationStatistic().
-The terms in (17) are the function egoStatistic(), and these are computed for some (not all) effects as
+In the C++ code, the summand in (18) is the function evaluationStatistic().
+It is used in StatisticCalculator.cpp.
+It is defined in NetworkEffect.cpp and BehaviorEffect.cpp as the sum of egoStatistic(i) over all actors i, which are the terms in (17).
+For NetworkEffect.cpp, these are computed as

-$$\mathsf{egoStatistic}(i) = \sum{j} x{ij} \, \mathsf{tieStatistic}(i,j) \; . \tag{19}$$
+$$egoStatistic(i) = \sum{j} x{ij} tieStatistic(i, j) .$$ (19)